noleunja/noleunja/README.md

 👋 Hi, We are a group specializing in developing web and app services.

-We are developing Yolk wallet.
+We are developing Yolk wallet and other service.

 Yolk wallet helps you manage gift cards and coupons.